 Frequently Asked Questions

 Answers to frequently asked questions about the NGSS.

 NGSS for California Public Schools, Kindergarten through Grade Twelve (or K-12)

-The standards can be viewed by grade level Disciplinary Core Ideas (DCI): Life Sciences, Earth and Space Sciences, and Physical Sciences or by grade level Topic (example: Chemical Reactions, Structure and Function, or Space Systems).
+The California Next Generation Science Standards can be viewed by grade level Disciplinary Core Ideas (DCI): Life Sciences, Earth and Space Sciences, and Physical Sciences or by grade level Topic (example: Chemical Reactions, Structure and Function, or Space Systems).

 NGSS Middle School

-These documents provide middle school educators the rationale for the middle school configuration of proposed standards.
+These documents provide middle school educators the rationale for the preferred "Integrated Learning Progression" model for middle grades.
 The documents also describe the learning progressions for each grade level.

 After a two-year development process, including two public comment periods, the proposed NGSS for California Public Schools were presented to the California SBE on July 10, 2013, for consideration of adoption.
 After presentations by Phil Lafontaine, Director of the Professional Learning Support Division at the CDE, members of the California Science Expert Panel (SEP), and public input, the SBE decided to defer action until the September 4, 2013, meeting.
 This decision was made to allow time for information to be shared with teachers and the public about the proposed standards and more time to gather responses from those groups.

 Multiple organizations from around the state hosted information sessions regarding the arrangement and rationale of the proposed middle school learning progressions, specifically grades 6-8.